botman/botman/README.md

 ### Creating Conversations

 When starting a new conversation using the `startConversation()` method, you need to pass the method the conversation that you want to start gathering information with.
-Each conversation object needs to extend from the SlackBot `Conversation` object and must implement a simple `run()` method.
+Each conversation object needs to extend from the BotMan `Conversation` object and must implement a simple `run()` method.

 This is the very first method that gets executed, when the conversation starts.